alexzilligmm/Time-series-forecasting/README.md

 **🏷️ Categorical Features**, categorical variables were processed using **One-Hot Encoding**, preserving their discrete nature while making them suitable for model input.

 ## 🚀 Models
+We implement three structurally different models to address this same challenge:

+1️⃣ The first architecture is a classical LSTM encoder-decoder that uses attention to produce the context.

+2️⃣ The second model is a fairly simple transformer that uses AdaLN-Zero and specialised attentions: contract wise attention, county wise attention and time wise attention.

+3️⃣ The third option "mixes" the previous: it emplyos a codebook cor categorical data, a transformer encoder with relative attention layers and a non-autoregressive LSTM decoder.

 ### 📚 Resources